 It’s no secret that Manhattan boasts America’s most enviable skyline, so why not take to the air instead of trekking around on foot?

-With a friendly and knowledgeable pilot pointing out all the main attractions below — from Times Square to Central Park, the Hudson River, and East River — the views, thrills, and luxury experience are superior to almost any other activity.
+With a friendly and knowledgeable pilot pointing out all the main New York City tourist attractions below — from Times Square to Central Park, the Hudson River, and East River — the views, thrills, and luxury experience are superior to almost any other activity.

 Simply choose your duration (starting at 15 minutes, going anywhere up to an hour), location, and budget to create your dream flight!